 What Is a Precinct Committee Person?

-"The most important job I ever held was that of Precinct Committeeman." -Harry Truman
+"The most important job I ever held was that of Precinct Committeeman." — President Harry S. Truman

 The role of Precinct Committee Person (PC) is at the core of political party activity; it’s our ground game.
 As a PC, you are a representative of the Arizona Democratic Party in your precinct, or neighborhood.
 Elections are truly won or lost in precincts, especially in Maricopa County, and PCs are vital to ensuring strong Democratic support for Democratic candidates and issues.